THE WOMAN WHO SPOKE TO COMPUTERS

 Grace Murray was a curious child, curiously independent, curiously driven, and just plain curious about everything.
 Growing up in New York in the 1910s, she was drawn not to dolls (hiss!) but to gadgets.
 At age seven, she dissected an alarm clock to see what made it tick.
 When she couldn’t find the answer, she found another clock.
 And another.
 Seven in all before her mother stopped her.

-When World War II came, Grace tried to enlist in the Navy, like her great-grandfather, a rear admiral.
+During World War II, Grace tried to enlist in the Navy, like her great-grandfather, a rear admiral.
 She was too old, she was told, and too thin.
 Nevertheless, she persisted.
 Granted waivers for age and weight, she graduated first in her class among the Navy’s female WAVES and was sent to Harvard.

 There the Navy was using the world’s first mainframe computer, the Mark I, to calculate artillery trajectories.
 Standing before the behemoth, eight feet tall, 50 feet long, and less powerful than the computer chip in your key fob, Grace stood her ground.
 She found the Mark I “the prettiest gadget I ever saw.”